Upper and Lower Critical Decay Exponents of Ising Ferromagnets with Long-range Interaction: Combined Binder Ratio

 \section{Combined Binder Ratio}

-In the next section, instead of the critical exponents, we use critical amplitudes for investigating the universality class of the phase transition.
-A critical amplitude is the ratio of two physical quantities that have the same anomalous dimension at the critical point, being constant at the critical point~\cite{LandauB2005}.
+In the next section, instead of the critical exponents, we use the value of the Binder ratio for investigating the universality class of the phase transition.
+The the Binder ratio at the critical point, which is also referred to as the universal ratio, is constant and takes a universal value at the critical point~\cite{LandauB2005}, since it is the ratio of two physical quantities that have the same anomalous dimension at the critical point.
 It can be usually calculated more accurately than the critical exponents, which leads to more reliable identification of the universality class~\cite{YasudaT2013}.
 One of the simplest examples of such physical quantities is so-called the Binder ratio~\cite{LandauB2005}

 where $m = \sum_i S_i$ and $\langle \, \cdot \, \rangle$ denotes the Monte Carlo average.

 In practice, the Binder ratio exhibits some system-size dependence that is called the correction-to-scaling.
 We write the Binder ratio at the critical temperature as follows: